 Developing solutions to complex engineering problems

-Over the last 30 years Swansea University has been at the forefront of international research in the area of computational engineering.
+Since the late 1960s Swansea University has been at the forefront of international research in the area of computational engineering.

 We have pioneered the development of numerical techniques, such as the finite element method and associated computational procedures that have enabled the solution of many complex engineering problems.